By Kay Harrison with Dunhill Travel Deals, a contributing partner

 Yes, really.
 Anchorage is at the northern edge of Alaska Wine Country, but these aren’t generally grape wines.
 Alaska makes incredibly tasty berry wines like strawberry, raspberry and rhubarb.
 The wineries are scattered along the peninsula southwest of Anchorage and on Kodiak Island.

-Explore: The wineries sound wild and primitive: Bear Creek, Denali, Ring of Fire.
+Explore: The wineries sound wild and primitive: Bear Creek, Denali, Ring of Fire, adding to the list of reasons why Anchorage was chosen as one of our best wine getaways.
 Berry wine tasting is a great excuse to visit Alaska, which you should do anyway.

 6. Augusta, Missouri

-You’ve likely never heard of Augusta, Missouri, but it’s situated in the low hills surrounding the Missouri River, west of St. Louis.
+You’ve likely never heard of Augusta, Missouri, but it’s earned it’s spot as one of our best places for wine.
+Situated in the low hills surrounding the Missouri River, west of St. Louis.
 Some of the finest wines in the Midwest are produced here, and “Historic Missouri Wine Country” has its own visitors’ bureau, inviting guests to explore by bike, car or foot.

 Explore: Find a cozy bed and breakfast inn and head for the Montelle Winery, Balducci’s Vineyard and Restaurant, or Mount Pleasant Estates for a sip or two.